 Meet the Council Members

-Council President John Anderson
+Council Member John Anderson

 John A. Anderson is a life-long resident of the City of New Brunswick.
 He attended Sacred Heart Grammar School, St. Joseph High School in Metuchen and graduated from St. Peter’s College in Jersey City with a B.A. in History and received a Master’s Degree in Educational Administration and Supervision.

-John served as a commissioner on the New Brunswick Parking Authority and is a member and former Grand Knight of the New Brunswick Knights of Columbus #257 and is the current president of the Columbian Club Foundation.
-He is also a member of the New Brunswick Elks Lodge #324, a trustee of The Lep Foundation For Youth & Education and a member of a New Brunswick softball team, the Aztecs.
+John served as a commissioner on the New Brunswick Parking Authority and is a member and former Grand Knight of the New Brunswick Knights of Columbus #257, and is the current president of the Columbian Club Foundation.
+He is also a member of the New Brunswick Elks Lodge #324, a trustee of The Lep Foundation for Youth & Education and a member of a New Brunswick softball team, the Aztecs.

 Council Member Glenn Fleming

 Glenn J. Fleming, Sr., was appointed to the New Brunswick City Council to fill out the term of Councilman Jimmie Cook in July 2012.
 He was elected to a full term on the Council in November 2012.

 Glenn is an educator with 16 years experience.
 He is currently a teacher in the Hamilton Township Public School District where he teaches social studies, economics and law.
 He is also responsible for educating special needs children.

 An Elder and Ordained Minister with the Abundant Life Family Worship Church in New Brunswick, Glenn has worked to improve the spiritual and social fabric of the community.
 He has served as Head Varsity and Assistant Coach in basketball, football, tennis and fencing, and has received “Coach of the Year” honors several times.

 Glenn holds a B.A. degree in Political Science, with an emphasis in Law and African American Studies from Upsala College in East Orange, New Jersey.